 Food is indeed our medicine.
 Most illnesses are eased or totally healed if we understand food and the effects it has on the human body.
 Peripheral neuropathy is possible, especially for diabetics who fail in controlling their blood glucose level.
 To avoid nerve damage, see how you can use the peripheral neuropathy diet.

-The result is a pain in the area where our nerves are damaged.
+The result is pain in the area where our nerves are damaged.
 This is uncomfortable and can be extremely painful.
-For this reason, we will take a look at some foods which can help us to feel less pain, and possibly heal peripheral neuropathy.
+For this reason, we will take a look at some foods which can help us to feel less nerve pain, and possibly heal peripheral neuropathy.
 We will call this peripheral neuropathy diet for the purposes of this article.

 It is indeed possible for us to feel better when we eat a certain way.
-Neuropathy does not have to spoil our day with pain and discomfort.
+Peripheral Neuropathy does not have to spoil our day with pain and discomfort.

-There is absolutely no reason to feel tingling, numbness and burning sensations because we are diabetics.
+There is absolutely no reason to feel tingling, numbness, and burning sensations because we are diabetics.
 The food we eat is important.

 Here are some dietary tips to help to prevent and also to treat peripheral neuropathy: